lokapal-xyz/education/content/howtodao/05-dao-community/Governance-Disputes/Open-Forum.md

 - **Decision Paralysis** – Endless debates without actionable outcomes.
   - Solution: Set clear deadlines for discussions before moving to a vote.

----

-## **Final Thoughts**

-Open forums are essential for democratic and decentralized decision-making in DAOs.
-By encouraging transparent, inclusive, and structured discussions, DAOs can prevent governance disputes from escalating into conflicts and improve overall decision quality.